 - A valid I.D. or driver’s license

-Usually you need the two items above, but exceptions can be and are made.
+Be aware that in many circumstances you simply may not be eligible for a gate pass.
+Usually you need a ticket to get through security, but exceptions can be and are made.
 In most cases it’s only when there is good reason.
 Below is a list of common reasons why people might need to get a gate pass.

 If you are simply worried about a child who is flying alone then an unaccompanied minor service is available for a fee at most major airlines.
 You may see people being pushed through terminals in wheelchairs or even riding gold carts, these services are provided by the airlines for people who can’t make it to their gates safely alone.